 White Dew – Báilù 白露

-On September 6th 2021, we enter the period of Báilù, also known as ‘White Dew’.
-Báilù is the fifteenth solar term, which occurs annually around September 6th.
-White Dew indicates the true beginning of autumn.
+On September 8th, we entered the period of Báilù, also known as ‘White Dew’.
+Báilù is the fifteenth solar term, which occurs annually around September 8th.
+Báilù indicates the true beginning of autumn.
 The temperature gradually declines and the increased moisture in the air forms into dew on the grass and trees at night.
 While sunshine may still allow for the days to be warm, temperatures are likely to decrease rapidly after sunset.
 However, don’t be fooled!
 Because Autumn relates to the Metal element and Dryness within five-element Chinese medicine, the lungs and sinuses can easily become dry following Báilù, particularly as the temperature is declining.
 As a result, White Dew is a season in which people may be more prone to sinus issues, asthma, bronchitis, and other lung and skin conditions.

 With our bodies existing as a microcosm of the world surrounding us, health care should focus on following nature’s progression.
 As the period of White Dew begins, we must acknowledge the gradual decline of yang qi and an inevitable inward movement towards yin, home, the interior, internal reflection and the stillness of Winter.